mvcortez/Bayesian-Inference/Hierarchical Model/README.md

 # Bayesian-Inference
-This is s collection of tools for doing bayesian inference on parameters of the chemical reaction 0-> X -> 0 with birth parameter A and death parameter B.
+This is a collection of tools for doing bayesian inference on parameters of the chemical reaction 0-> X -> 0 with birth parameter A and death parameter B.
 Contents:
 1. ssa.ipynb performs stochastic simulation algorithm